O = require 'omicron'

 typeof method is 'function' and not method.isDispatcher and

-The superstate and parastates of this
+@method key, VIA_PROTOThe superstate and parastates of this State are linearized into a defined

-s of a state tree are constructed bottom-up, in the
+order.
+Because the States of a state tree are constructed bottom-up, in the

 case of an incipient state, the linearization step must be deferred to the

-root, which will then recursively linearize
+root, which will then recursively linearize its descendants from the top

 down, after each one has been instantiated and situated in the tree.